-The reporting Officer will evaluate information received and complete the IR in line with the SOP and submit to the Intel Officer.
+The reporting Officer will evaluate information received and complete the IR in line with the SOP.
 The information is then risk assessed, and then sanitised (details are removed that explicitly or indirectly identifies the source of the information) to protect the origin of the information.
-The IR is then disseminated to the officers, MMO Intelligence Team and relevant agencies and recorded on an internal log.

-4.1.2 Tactical Coordination Group (TCG)
+4.2.2 Tactical Coordination Group (TCG)